ViralTexts/gtr-clusters/clusters/18631203-sn84031490-DelicacyInConversation.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-“j IT There is speaking well, speaking eas.iy
+j IT There is speaking well, speaking eas.iy
 ig speaking justly, and speaking seasonably.
 It i
 j offending against the last to speak of entertain
 r.
 I UK.nil before the indigent} ot aound lutibs atn